markrotil/baringfaang/Readme.txt

-BaringFang
-A Project that compares statsical data between 6 of the bigget Tech Companies.
-Seeing as it is unfair to compare these companies that sepcialize in different fields strictly by "the biggest number" we will analyze growth under the follwoing categories: Offices to employees ratio, revenue growth rates, the flunctuation of stock prices throughout a 2 year span(Prior to covid, during covid), and the current and the number of job oppertunities available.
+A Project that compares statistical data between 6 of the bigget Tech Companies.
+Seeing as it is unfair to compare these companies that specialize in different filds strictly by "the biggest number" we will analyze growth under the follwoing categories:

+ Offices to employees ratio
+ Revenue growth rates.
+ the flunctuation of stock prices.
+ And Current Number of job oppertunites available